StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **Activating deletion period**

 ..
 NOTE::
-   The deletion period for your company starts 7 days after you activate it.
+   The deletion period starts 7 days after you activate it.

 - Click **Business profile** in the lower left